 5. Make Sure to Include the Essential Elements

 It is vital that you will not forget to include these essential elements: name, logo, tagline or business description, address, and graphics.
-Apart from adding enhancement and visual presentation to your sample card, graphic designs and illustrations are also helpful to catch the attention of your potential customers, investors, business partner, among others.
+Apart from adding enhancement and visual presentation to your simple business card, graphic designs, and illustrations are also helpful to catch the attention of your potential customers, investors, business partner, among others.

 6. Recheck and Proofread